postcode-nl/PostcodeNl_Api_Magento2/README.md

 Adds autocompletion for addresses to the checkout page.
 Multiple countries are supported using official postal data via the [Postcode.nl](https://postcode.nl) API.

+This module has been created for Postcode.nl by [Flekto](https://www.flekto.nl).

 Postcode.nl Account
 =============